TheDeathlyCow/thermoo/wiki/docs/mods/temperature_unit.md

 ## Examples

-Recording a temperature of 30°C in the [Environment Provider Components](../datapacks/environment_provider_definition)
+Recording a temperature of 30°C in an [Environment Component](../datapacks/environment_component_type.md) map.

 ```json
 {